 Getting Referrals from Attorneys

 Referrals are generated through business development.
-While a broad term, it really means developing relationships and agreements with other lawyers and firms.
+While a broad term, in this context, it means developing relationships and agreements with other lawyers and firms.
 Lawyers who see you as a competitor aren’t going to refer clients to you.

-Furthermore, it’s probably more clear by now why we discussed what I dubbed the fundamentals, being:
+Furthermore, it’s probably more apparent by now why we discussed what I dubbed the fundamentals, being:

 - Credibility & authority